great-lakes-ai-lab/NBS-Predictor-MVP/README.md

-Of course!
-Here's the README with the friendly introduction added back in:

----

 # NBS-Predictor-MVP

 Welcome to the NBS Predictor MVP project!
 We're excited to work towards a minimum viable product (MVP) designed to forecast net basin supply (NBS) six months into the future using NOAA forecast data.